Clay Travis: Political views

 On September 20, 2017, Travis announced he was considering running as an Independent for U.S. Senator of Tennessee in the 2018 election if incumbent Bob Corker decided not to run.
 Travis also stated that he believed with his name recognition he "could beat anyone in the state" and would make both major parties "incredibly nervous."
 The following week, Senator Corker announced he would not be running for re-election, but Travis did not enter the race.

 In 2018, Travis wrote Republicans Buy Sneakers Too: How the Left Is Ruining Sports based on the Michael Jordan quote, which argued against what he saw as an increasing politicization of sports by liberal voices.

 During the U.S. national anthem kneeling protests, Travis was quite vocal in his opposition.
 When Nike released an advertisement with Colin Kaepernick in 2018, Clay denounced the move and claimed it would destroy Nike's reputation and stock.
 However, Nike's sales and valuation increased that same year, and the stock price rose continuously over the next three to four years with a peak of over $160 a share in 2021.

 During the early months of the COVID-19 pandemic, Travis repeatedly downplayed the severity of the disease, calling it "overrated", claiming that it is less severe than the seasonal flu, projecting that fewer than several hundred would die of the disease in the United States, that victims of the disease probably have been "killed a month or two earlier" than they would have been otherwise, and stated that the mortality rate for those under 80 and without pre-existing conditions is "virtually zero".
 He suggested that some advocates for mitigation measures to slow the spread were "rooting for the virus to triumph".

-On October 30, 2020, Travis said that he would be voting for Donald Trump in that year's presidential election.
+On October 30, 2020, Travis stated that he would be voting for Donald Trump in that year's presidential election.
 He said it would be the first time he had ever voted for a Republican for president.
+Criticizing Zohran Mamdani’s victory in the New York City Democratic primary, Travis has argued that “Democrats are largely the party of left wing white women without kids.”

-On April 15, 2024, Travis suggested via Twitter that New Yorkers sympathetic to Donald Trump try to be selected for jury service and hide their sympathies during the selection process for the former president's "hush money" trial to ensure that he would not be convicted; it was pointed out by media observers and others, including Representative Eric Swalwell, that this post could be considered jury tampering.
+In reference to controversies between Indiana Fever star Caitlin Clark and other WNBA players, Travis has asserted that “black women hate [Clark]” while criticizing Clark for having “apologized for her white privilege and bent the knee to the woke lunatics running the WNBA.”